Tips for conquering Fansipan

 Mount Fansipan is the highest peak in Vietnam, towering above the Hoang Lien Son mountain range in the far north of the country.
 The hike will take you through misty bamboo forests and over golden rice terraces, all the way up and above the clouds.
-If you choose to climb Fansipan you’ll spend time in beautiful Sapa, mingling with diverse hill tribe members and experiencing some truly incredible mountain scenery.
+If you choose to climb Fansipan, you’ll spend time in beautiful Sapa, mingling with diverse hill tribe members and experiencing some truly incredible mountain scenery.

 You’ll get some fun ridge walks with panoramic views.
-Plus Fansipan doesn’t require any technical skill (no ropes or special equipment, just sturdy hiking boots!), but it still offers a challenge to those who want one, especially on the more difficult routes.
+Plus Fansipan doesn’t require any technical skill (no ropes or special equipment, just sturdy hiking boots!), but it still offers a challenge to those who want one, especially on the more challenging routes.

 Fansipan has three different route options depending on your skill level and how much time you have.
-It’s definitely recommended that you go with a guide– they can show you where to go, help carry supplies, and offer cultural insights that would otherwise be missed.
+It’s recommended that you go with a guide– they can show you where to go, help carry supplies, and offer cultural insights that would otherwise be missed.
 Most hikes take a few days, so be prepared for some camping.
 The entire experience will take you on an adventure that you won’t want to miss!

-Easiest: From Tram Ton, starting at 1900 meters, it will take you about 10 hours of hiking to make it to the peak.
+From Tram Ton, starting at 1900 meters, it will take you about 10 hours of hiking to make it to the peak.
 It’s a gradual climb and can often be done in one day.

-Difficult: From Cat Cat Village.
-This route is the most difficult option.
+From Cat Cat Village.
+This route is the most challenging option.
 You begin at only 1245 meters and hike approximately 18 hours total to the summit.
 This route will challenge you the most, but it will also take you on the best adventure.
 It’s got the most impressive views and mixes it up with some fun obstacles to climb over or around.

 So you’ve decided you want to make the trek, that’s awesome!